stevearmstrong-dev/handwritten-digit-recognizer/README.md

 # Creating a Handwritten Digit Recognizer using a Deep Neural Network and measuring its accuracy.

 ### Introduction
 This project focuses on evaluating the accuracy of an image classification model.
 It involves comparing the model's predictions against the actual labels to determine accuracy.
+My focus is on developing a model that reliably classifies handwritten digits, contributing to advancements in computer vision applications.

 ### Motivation

-Image classification is a fundamental task in computer vision, with applications in areas such as object detection, facial recognition, and medical imaging.
-Developing accurate image classification models is crucial for the reliable performance of these applications.
-This project aims to contribute to the field of image classification by evaluating the accuracy of a trained model and identifying potential areas for improvement.
+Image classification serves as a cornerstone in computer vision, underpinning applications from object detection and facial recognition to medical imaging.
+The goal of this project is to develop a model with high accuracy for these critical applications, thereby supporting the field of image classification.

 ### Technologies Used
 * numpy: To deal with the number lists in the project.